This Website

 CLICK ON THE ABOVE THUMBNAILS.

 This group of 12 Mint Stallion 22's in the store display is worth a small fortune.
+These are the earlier double action Stallion 22's.
 The 4 above FINE photos were furnished by Jerry Cook.
 Thanks buddy!